Fabio-A-Sa/Privago/milestone_1_report.md

 In conclusion of this milestone, all the planned tasks within the data preparation phase of the project have been successfully completed.
 This accomplishment marks a crucial turning point in the process of creating a useful hotel search engine that will give tourists useful information and help them make informed choices.

-One of the most challenging aspects of the work involved developing effective strategies to address the issue of an excessive number of reviews.
+One of the most challenging aspects of the work was developing effective strategies to address the issue of an excessive number of reviews.
 Substantial effort was invested in determining the best approach to manage and utilize this abundance of information.
 Through meticulous analysis and innovative methods, a balance was struck between data volume and relevance, ensuring that the dataset remained rich with insights while maintaining a manageable size.

-As the project progresses, there are promising opportunities for further enhancements and refinements.
-With the cleansed and consolidated dataset now at hand, the next phase of the project will focus on the development of a robust hotel search engine.
-This engine will empower travelers to explore and filter accommodations according to their preferences, whether related to location, room quality, staff service, or other factors identified during the analysis phase.
+As the project progresses, there are always opportunities for further enhancements and refinements.
+With the cleansed and consolidated dataset, the next phase of the project will focus on the development of a robust hotel search engine.
+This engine will allow travelers to explore and filter accommodations according to their preferences, whether related to location, room quality, staff service, or other factors identified during the analysis phase.

 ## Annexes